Taming the Knight's Tour: Minimizing Turns and Crossings: The Algorithm

 It is clear that the construction visits every cell, and that every node in the underlying graph of knight moves has degree two.
-However, it remains to be argued that the construction is actually a single closed cycle.
+However, it remains to be argued that the construction is actually a single closed cycle for any board dimensions.
 For this, we need to consider the choice of junctions.

 A junction is a pair of disjoint knight paths whose four endpoints are adjacent as in the quartet formation.
-Thus, the bottom-left junction connects the knights into two pairs.
+Thus, the paths in the bottom-left junction connect the four knights in two pairs.
 Denote the four knight positions in the formation by $tl, tr, bl, br$, where the first letter indicates top/bottom and the second left/right.
 We consider the three possible \textit{positional matchings} with respect to these positions: horizontal matching $\hmatch=(tl,tr), (bl,br)$, vertical matching $\vmatch=(tl,bl), (tr,br)$, and cross matching $\xmatch=(tl,br), (tr,bl)$.
 Let $\mathcal{M} = \{\hmatch, \vmatch, \xmatch\}$ denote the set of positional matchings.
-We are interested in the effect of formation moves on the positional matching.
-A formation move does not change which knights are matched with which, but a non-diagonal move changes their positions, and thus their labels $tl, tr, bl, br$ also change.
+We are interested in the effect of executing formation moves on the positional matching.
+A formation move does not change which knights are matched with which, but a non-diagonal move changes their positions, and thus their matchings.
 For instance, a horizontal matching becomes a cross matching after a straight move to the right.

-It is easy to see that a straight move upwards or downwards has the same effect on the positional matching.
-Similarly for left and right straight moves.
-Thus, we classify the formation moves in Figure~\ref{fig:quartet} (excluding double straight moves, which are a composition of two straight moves) into vertical straight moves $\vmove$, horizontal straight moves $\hmove$, and diagonal moves $\dmove$.
-Let $\mathcal{S}=\{\vmove,\hmove,\dmove\}$ denote the three types of quartet moves.
-We see each move type $s\in\mathcal{S}$ as a function $s:\mathcal{M}\to\mathcal{M}$ (see Table~\ref{tab:perms}).
-Note that the diagonal move $\dmove$ is just the identity.
-Given a sequence of moves $S=(s_1,\ldots,s_k)$, where each $s_i\in\mathcal{S}$, let $S(M)=s_1\circ\cdots \circ s_k(M)$.